kiegroup/kie-docker-ci-images/README.md

 * `docker.daemon.rest.url` - The URL for the Docker daemon REST API.
 Defaults to `http://localhost:2375`.
 * `docker.registry` - The URL for the docker registry, if push is enabled on build (currently disabled).
 Defaults to `localhost:5000`.
 * `docker.kie.repository` - The repository name for the generated images.
 Defaults to `jboss-kie`.
-* `timestamp` - The timestamp value used in the image tag to build.
-Defaults to `yyyyMMdd_HHmm`.
 * `kie.artifacts.deploy.path` - The target local path on filesystem where artifacts used in the build process will be deployed.
 Defaults to `/tmp/kie-artifacts`.
-* `docker.kie.master.version` - The version for the `master` branch artifacts for KIE applications to build.
-Defaults to `6.3.0-SNAPSHOT`.
-* `docker.kie.product.version` - The version for the `product` branch artifacts for KIE applications to build.
-Defaults to `6.2.1-SNAPSHOT`.
-* `docker.dashbuilder.master.version` - The version for the `master` branch for UF Dashbuilder artifacts to build.
-Defaults to `0.3.0-SNAPSHOT`.
-* `docker.kie.ui.version` - The version for the KIE Docker UI web application to build.
-Defaults to `${project.version}`.

 Usage
 -----